 While we also, through our acquisition of FCI, maintain substantive operations in Korea, our principal executive offices and a majority of our employees and a significant portion of our research and development and operations are based in Taiwan.
-In addition, most of our foundries and assembly and testing suppliers such as TSMC, SMIC, Advanced Semiconductor Engineering Group ("ASE"), Siliconware Precision Industries Co., Ltd. ("SPIL"), Taiwan IC Packing Corp. ("TICP"), King Yuan Electronics Corp. ("KYEC), and Youngtek Electronics Corp. ("YTEC") are located in either Taiwan or China.
-Accordingly, our business and results of operations and the market price of our ADSs may be affected by changes in Taiwan governmental policies, taxation, inflation or interest rates and by social instability and diplomatic and social developments in or affecting Taiwan that are outside of our control.
+In addition, most of our foundries and assembly and testing suppliers such as TSMC, SMIC, Advanced Semiconductor Engineering Group ("ASE"), Siliconware Precision Industries Co., Ltd. ("SPIL"), Taiwan IC Packing Corp. ("TICP"), King Yuan Electronics Corp. ("KYEC"), and Youngtek Electronics Corp. ("YTEC") are located in either Taiwan or China.
+Accordingly, our business and results of operations and the market price of our ADSs may be affected by changes in Taiwan or China governmental policies, taxation, inflation or interest rates and by social instability and diplomatic and social developments in or affecting Taiwan that are outside of our control.
 Taiwan has a unique international political status.
 China does not recognize the sovereignty of Taiwan.
 Although there have been significant economic and cultural ties between Taiwan and China in recent years, the political relations have often been strained.
-The government of China has indicated that it may use military force to gain control over Taiwan, particularly under what it considers as highly provocative circumstances, such as a declaration of independence by Taiwan or the refusal by Taiwan to accept China's stated "one China" policy.
-On March 14, 2005, the National People's Congress of China passed what is widely referred to as the "anti-secession" law, a law authorizing the Chinese military to attack in order to block moves by Taiwan toward formal independence.
-Past developments in relations between Taiwan and China have on occasion depressed the market prices of the securities of Taiwanese companies or companies with significant business activities in Taiwan.
+The government of China has indicated that it may use military force to gain control over Taiwan, particularly under what it considers as highly provocative circumstances, such as a declaration of independence by Taiwan or the refusal by Taiwan to accept China's "One China" policy.
+On March 14, 2005, the National People's Congress of China passed what is widely referred to as the "anti-secession" law, a law authorizing the Chinese military to attack Taiwan in order to block moves by Taiwan toward formalizing independence.

+Past and recent developments in relations between Taiwan and China have on occasion depressed the market prices of the securities of Taiwanese companies or companies with significant business activities in Taiwan.
+We cannot assure you any contentious situations between Taiwan and China will always resolve in maintaining the current status quo or remain peaceful.
 Relations between Taiwan and China and other factors affecting military, political or economic conditions in Taiwan could have a material adverse effect on our financial condition and results of operations, as well as the market price and the liquidity of our ADSs.